realA10001986/Time-Circuits-Display/README.md

 Note that the switch actually needs to be a switch with a maintained contact; the pins need to remain connected for as long as the device is fake-switched-on.

+In order to use the Fake Power Switch, check **Use fake power switch** in the Config Portal.

 ## External Time Travel Trigger

 As mentioned above, a time travel can be triggered by holding "0" on the keypad.
 Since this doesn't really allow for an authentic movie-like experience, the firmware also supports an external trigger, such as a button switch or even another prop to trigger a time travel.
 Note that, unlike the [Fake Power Switch](#fake-power-switch), this trigger must be a momentary toggle.